gilecheverria/github_fundamentals/Activities/activity_4_clone_remote.md

 1. Use the **git restore** command to discard the changes to the **config.json** file.
 2. After you discard the changes to the file, make a commit only with the changes to the **README.md** file.
+3. Push the commits to the remote repository.

 ## Finish